willfurnass/sheffield_hpc/sharc/software/libs/geos.rst

 .. code-block:: none

-    module load compilers/gcc/4.8.2
-    module load libs/gcc/4.8.2/geos/3.6.1
+    module load libs/geos/3.6.1/gcc-4.9.4

-We load version 4.8.2 of gcc since gcc 4.8.2 was used to build this version of geos.
+This also activates version 4.9.4 of the GCC compiler suite (as its C++ standard library is required by GEOS)

 The rgeos interface in R
 ------------------------